mcmonkeyprojects/Twifire/README.md

 - Bug fixes.
 There are a few common bugs that can be fixed by VM mods, so Twifire fixed 'em.
 - All the crowd favorites: emotes (like `/amsit`), jetpacks (refer to `/amhelp jetpack`), etc.
 - A credits system, for some reason!
 I don't know why this was added and nobody ever used it seriously, but it was neat, so there's that!
 - NPCs.
 Not bots, NPCs.
-They're slightly different!
+Like, the singleplayer NPCs.
+Yeah!
 - Vehicles!
 You can fly a TIE fighter or drive an ATST!
 Or turn yourself into a mouse droid if you want!
 - Instagib!
 There's a command for it and even a vote call for it (specialgametype)!
 - Weaponmodding!
 You can have guns that shoot faster/slower... and you can make it so lasers bounce on impact, or whatever nonsense like that (protip: repeater alt fire, with a high bounce count and super rapid fire, makes a beautiful energy worm)!